Storing and Retrieving Variables

 - x>3}

-You can use these two resources to assist in updating your NCalc if needed:
+You can use these resources when updating NCalc expressions: